 Being aware of these pathways of spread can help reduce the risk of accidentally moving harmful invasive species around.
 By learning how to inspect and clean your belongings and knowing the source of the things purchased, we can begin to reduce the chance of inadvertently spreading something that could harm those things we cherish.

-Whether walking, hiking, running, biking, or riding your horse or OHV, it’s important to make sure you don’t accidently move invasive species from place to place.
+Whether walking, hiking, running, biking or riding your horse or OHV, it’s important to make sure you don’t accidentally move invasive species from place to place.
 Everyone needs to be part of the fight against invasive species and you can help prevent the spread of invasive plants and animals by following these few simple steps.

-- Use local firewood and weed-free or certified hay
+Use local firewood and weed-free or certified hay – Play

 - Burn firewood where you buy it and don’t move wood to your campsite, as you may be inadvertently moving invasive species in the wood.
 Burn all of the wood you bring or leave it with the campsite host.